kelvinz/code-notes/courses/spark_docs.md

 Use this patch to estimate the signal power (loudness) of an audio input in a range between 0 (silence) and 1 (max).
 	audio + window + cut-off => audio + energy + energy left + energy right

+*energy meter patch (next gen)*
+This patch outputs a numerical value between 0-1 that corresponds to the signal power (loudness) of an audio input.
+You can use this output signal to drive something in your effect, like an animation.